Griffon26/taserver/docs/user_manual/getting_verified.md

     `Say> @taserverbot authcode`

-3. Now log in to Griffon26's login server with the in-game name you have on the Hirez server and a password of your choosing.
+3. Now log in to Griffon26's login server ("the community servers") with the in-game name you have on the Hirez server and a password of your choosing.
 Note that your in-game name could differ from your account name on Hirez servers.
-On Griffon26's login server your in-game name will be your account name.
+On the community servers your in-game name will be your account name.

 4. After logging in go to the "Store" menu and select "Redeem promotion"